Syrian President Sharaa makes the 1st White House visit by a Syrian head of state

 Al-Sharaa comes into the meeting with his own priorities.
 He wants a permanent repeal of sanctions that punished Syria for widespread allegations of human rights abuses by Assad's government and security forces.
 While the Caesar Act sanctions are currently waived by Trump, a permanent repeal would require Congress to act.

-One option is a proposal from Sen. Jeanne Shaheen, the top Democrat on the Senate Foreign Relations Committee, that would end the sanctions without any conditions.
+One option is a proposal from Sen. Jeanne Shaheen of New Hampshire, the top Democrat on the Senate Foreign Relations Committee, that would end the sanctions without any conditions.
 The other was drafted by Sen. Lindsey Graham, R-S.C., a hawkish Trump ally who wants to set conditions for a sanctions repeal that would be reviewed every six months.

 But advocates argue that any repeal with conditions would prevent companies from investing in Syria because they would fear potentially being sanctioned.
 Mouaz Moustafa, executive director of the Syrian Emergency Task Force, likened it to a "hanging shadow that paralyzes any initiatives for our country."